React Image Sizes Attribute for Fast eCommerce

 sizes=”(max-width 500px) 500px, 1000px”

-Why do we need this though?
-Can’t we just limit the srcset attribute to just include the sizes that our image is going to be displayed at?
+Why do we need this, though?
+Can’t we just limit the srcset attribute to only include the sizes that our image is going to be displayed at?

 No!
 Not all screens are the same, and the browser might sometimes pick a different image depending on browser settings.
 If the user wants to save data, the browser might always select the lowest possible width.
 If the screen has a high pixel density, it might choose a source that is double or triple the width of what it should be displayed as.

-It is basically up to the browser, screen, and user preferences.
-We are just laying out all the possible information available so that the browser can make the correct choice.
+It's basically up to the browser, screen, and user preferences.
+We're just laying out all the possible information available so that the browser can make the correct choice.

 React img Sizes